Elsapro/wikijs/employment/resume-writing-guidelines.md

 # Resume Writing Strategies & Guidelines
 ## Overview
-* Your resume isn't your "job history" but the part of your job hisotry that is selling you into the role you're targeting.
+* Your resume isn't your "job history" but the part of your job history that is selling you into the role you're targeting.
 * Resume reviewers spend less than 10-seconds reviewing a document.
 A strong personal branding statement helps you quickly get to your messaging.

 ## Voice & Tense